anirudhtomer/Plot_JS_Benchmarking/README.md

 Motivation and What it does?
 ---------------------------
-As a javascript developer I sometimes want to know how much time it takes to parse my json objects, how much time does my for loop takes or how much time my http calls take.
+As a javascript developer I sometimes want to know how much time it takes to parse my json objects, how much time does my for loop takes or how much time my HTTP calls take.
 And I want to do a quick comparative analysis of the various time values.

 Earlier I used to do time calculations using Date object or HTML-5 [User Timing API] and send them to server in form of a json.
 From there I would dump them in excel sheet and plot the graphs.